itHotL/PlayerStats/README.md

 ## Disclaimer
 How PlayerStats performs, will heavily depend on the amount of unique players that have joined your server, and on the specs of the machine it is running on.
 I have done elaborate testing on my local server, and it is currently also running on the SMP I play on.
-Lookup up an individual statistic is always nearly instant, but for a **top statistic** it can vary.
+Looking up an individual statistic is always nearly instant, but for a **top statistic** it can vary.

 With roughly 110 unique players, it takes about 0.1 seconds to calculate a top statistic on the SMP.